Are you wondering about how to get featured snippets for your blog content in Google? If yes, this detailed guide is for you.

 Featured Snippets Types explained with examples

-There are several types of featured snippets usually show up in Google search results which are listed below.
+There are four types of snippets usually show up in Google search results which are listed below.

-Quick note: Among the above 3 featured snippets types, paragraphs are being the most important.
+Quick note: Among the above 4 snippets types, paragraphs and list are being the most common.

-As you can see, Getstat whitepaper on featured snippets, here are some of the interesting findings;
+Based on a study done by Moz, here are some of the interesting findings;

-- Paragraph snippets were most common, showing up in 82% of featured snippets.
+- Paragraph snippets were most common, showing up in 50% snippets

-These featured snippets in paragraphs and here’s how an example paragraph featured snippet looks like;
+These snippets in paragraphs and here’s how an example paragraph snippet looks like;

-The list featured snippets as the name suggests are shown in list types on Google search snippet box which looks like this;
+The list snippets as the name suggests are shown in list types (bullet list or number list) on Google search snippet box which looks like;

 Google also displays table type of featured snippets which includes tables which look like this;

-Pro tip: Google shows 3 columns and 9 rows in a featured snippet table.
-So add just three columns in your table and try to add more than 9 rows to your table as in that case Google will add more rows link which will point back to your original post.
+Pro tip: Google shows a maximum of 3 columns and 9 rows in a table snippet.
+So try to add maximum of three columns and more than 9 rows to your table as in that case Google will add more rows link which will point back to your original post.

 3 Important Takeaways We Learned On Getting Featured Snippets

-One of the most effective ways to get featured snippets for your content is to find keywords for which your competitors are already showing up in the featured snippet box.
+One of the most effective ways to get snippets for your content is to find keywords for which your competitors are already showing up in the snippet box.

 But how can you do that?

-Quick tip: You just need to create a project in position tracking on SEMrush (where you can also enter your competitors to compare) to find featured snippets.
+Quick tip: You just need to create a project in position tracking on Semrush (where you can also enter your competitors to compare) to find snippets.

-As you can see above, SEMrush is showing a list of all the links that our site is getting featured snippets for.
+As you can see above, Semrush is showing a list of all the links that our site is getting snippets for.
 It also shows your position changes so you can work on your traffic generating blog posts accordingly.

-As said above, SEMrush also shows you the featured snippets of your competitors.
+As said above, Semrush also shows you the snippets of your competitors.

-As you can see above, SEMrush is showing all the position changes also along with the featured snippets of the competitors.
-SEMrush position tracking data shows you the following information.
+As you can see above, Semrush is showing all the position changes also along with the snippets of the competitors.
+Semrush position tracking data shows you the following information.

 - Reviews on SERP